 “During my stint as a volunteer, I realised that learning is a two way process — not something reserved just for students.
-As a volunteer, I learnt a lot about team management, conflict resolution and communication,” says Keerthiraj, who volunteered last year, and was also a student of IIM participating in the HMC in 2016.
+As a volunteer, I learnt a lot about team management, conflict resolution and communication,” says Keerthiraj, who volunteered in 2018 and was also a student of IIM, participating in the HMC in 2016.

 At the end of the volunteership you also earn a certificate.

 What are we looking for in our volunteers?